chrisbu/dartlang.org/src/site/docs/phonecat-tutorial/step-00/index.markdown

     git checkout -f step-0

-This resets your workspace to step 0 of the tutorial app.
+This resets your workspace to step 0 of the tutorial app and discards any local changes.

 You must repeat this for every future step in the tutorial and change the number to the number of the step you are on.
 This will